ZhuangLab/storm-analysis/jupyter_notebooks/README.txt

 dao3d_zcal - How to measure z defocus curves for 3D astigmatism imaging
              using 3D-DAOSTORM.

+scmos_cal - How to calibrate your sCMOS camera.

 A Docker image with Jupyter, Python3 and storm-analysis is also available.